RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 ## Turning off HTTP support

-Some of our customers want to be able to harden their deployments by turning off our HTTP API endpoint support, which is supported by default.
-This will block traffic that is sent to the unencrypted API endpoint by disabling it.
-Any scripts or proxy configurations leveraging the HTTP API will need to be migrated to the encrypted API endpoint in order to continue functioning after this configuration.
+To harden deployments, you can disable the HTTP support for API enpoints that is supported by default.
+Before you disable HTTP support, make sure that you migrate any scripts or proxy configurations that use HTTP to the encrypted API endpoint to prevent broken connections.
+After you disable HTTP support, traffic sent to the unencrypted API endpoint is blocked.

-To disable HTTP API support run the following command:
+To disable HTTP support for API endpoints, run:

 ```src
 rladmin cluster config http_support disabled
 ```